 Want the best of VICE News straight to your inbox?
 Sign up here.

-The Tennessee cop accused of probing a black man’s anus on the side of the road and forcing a woman to get baptized during her arrest is now facing eight lawsuits from people he's pulled over and allegedly harassed.
+The Tennessee cop accused of probing a black man’s anus on the side of the road and forcing a woman to get baptized during her arrest is now facing eight lawsuits from people he pulled over and allegedly harassed.

 Four new lawsuits against Hamilton County Sheriff’s Deputy Daniel Wilkey — who was also indicted on 44 criminal charges last week — were filed Monday in Hamilton County’s Circuit Court in Chattanooga.
-They accuse Wilkey, who's been with the department since 2018, of stalking a woman for years, groping teen girls during a traffic stop, and harassment.
+They accuse Wilkey, who has been with the department since 2018, of stalking a woman for years, groping teen girls during a traffic stop, and harassment.
 Four other lawsuits were filed earlier this year relating to the baptism, the anal cavity search, and more alleged groping.

 The lawsuits filed Monday also name Wilkey’s employer, Hamilton County, over allegations that the deputy shouldn’t have been hired in the first place because he allegedly shot an unarmed man in the head during his last job with the Rhea County Sheriff’s Office.
 (Wilkey was never charged with a crime relating to that man’s death and settled a wrongful death lawsuit in 2017.)

-“The manner in which they hired this man and cut him loose is tantamount to unleashing a monster on the community,” said Robin Flores, a local attorney and former police officer who filed all four lawsuits Monday.
+“The manner in which they hired this man and cut him lose is tantamount to unleashing a monster on the community,” said Robin Flores, a local attorney and former police officer who filed all four lawsuits Monday.
 “This seems to be a continuous course of conduct.”

 Three of the lawsuits are on behalf of six teenagers who were all driving together in April when Wilkey and Deputy Tyler McRae, who’s also named in the suits, pulled them over.
 The deputies alleged they smelled marijuana and that the teen’s car windows were illegally tinted.
 While the deputies began searching the teenagers and their car, Wilkey groped their breasts, inappropriately touched their bodies, and made insulting comments, three girls alleged in Monday’s lawsuits, (All of the girls are unnamed in the lawsuits because of their minor status, and two other teens present in the vehicle sued earlier this year.)

 One of the girls — the driver of the vehicle — later pleaded guilty to possession of drug paraphernalia.
 But when she explained what had occurred during her arrest, her guardian took her to file a complaint at the sheriff’s office, which triggered an internal investigation.
-That allegedly only inspired Wilkey to target the girl for more traffic stops.
+That allegedly only inspired Wilkey target the girl for more traffic stops.
 He repeatedly followed her car and once pulled her over because he “smelled laundry detergent,” according to the lawsuits.

 The girl and her guardian were afraid of Wilkey and no longer wanted to pursue the complaint, according to the lawsuit.
 But the department persisted in its internal investigation and found Wilkey’s actions were not inappropriate.
 The girl was later charged with making a false report, a felony, although all charges against her were eventually dismissed.